swynes/Measuring-what-works/Household_Energy_Calculations.md

 Annual remissions reductions are therefore 199kgCO2e/year or a range of 59-334kgCO2e/year (significant at the 5% level) though authors report diminishing returns over time.

-JENSEN ET AL. 2012
+\*\*JENSEN ET AL. 2012

 Treatment group (Treated) received an autopoweroff plug in the mail.
 Control group (Untreated) did not.
+The simplest approach is as follows:

 ``` r
 Untreated <- 9.175-8.005 #Mean kWh/day during pre and post periods taken from Table 2